bakwc/mysql_ch_replicator/README.md

  - Try to insert some record into mysql (to any table)
  - Check that this record appears in ClickHouse

+**Known Limitations**
+1. Migrations not supported during initial replication.
+You should either wait for initial replication finish and then apply migrations, or restart initial replication from scratch (by removing state file).
+2. Primary key changes not supported.
+This is a ClickHouse level limitation, it does not allow to make any changes realted to primary key.

 #### Recovery Without Downtime

 In case of a failure or during the initial replication, `mysql_ch_replicator` will preserve old data and continue syncing new data seamlessly.
 You could remove the state and restart replication from scratch.